FUTURE EVENTS – FOR DETAILS OF OUR FUTURE EVENTS PLEASE ENSURE YOUR NAME IS ON OUR MAILING LIST – EMAIL email@example.com.

 NIFI’s mission statement was formally launched at a meeting at the Park Avenue Hotel, Belfast.
 A packed room listened to Israeli ambassador to the UK, HE Ron Prosor.

-Anti-Semitism in modern guise – leading academic and lawyer Anthony Julius spoke to over 300 on Anti-Semitism in the UK
+Anti-Semitism in modern guise – renowned academic and lawyer Anthony Julius spoke to over 300 NIFI supporters on Anti-Semitism in the UK

 The Israeli ambassador to the Irish Republic, HE Zion Evrony, was guest of honour at our first meeting outside Belfast – in Coleraine, another packed house.